microsoft/fast/packages/web-components/fast-element/docs/guide/working-with-shadow-dom.md

 ```

 :::important
-If you choose to render to the Light DOM, you will not be able to compose content, use slots, or leverage encapsulated styles.
-Light DOM rendering is not recommended for re-usable components.
+If you choose to render to the Light DOM, you will not be able to compose the content, use slots, or leverage encapsulated styles.
+Light DOM rendering is not recommended for reusable components.
 It may have some limited use as the root component of a small app.
 :::

 In addition to the Shadow DOM mode, `shadowOptions` exposes all the options that can be set through the standard `attachShadow` API.
 This means that you can also use it to specify new options such as `delegatesFocus: true`.
 You only need to specify options that are different from the defaults mentioned above.